 Pimentel was instrumental in bringing Jay-Z’s ROCAWEAR fashion line to life, first by helping his client connect with Jay-Z to develop a partnership, then by designing the brand’s first graphic line.
 The company eventual sold to Iconix Brand Group in 2007 for $204 million in cash.

 Ney signed a joint venture with Urban Box Office (UBO) and formed LATINFLAVA, the Internet’s first online Spanglish magazine-style website format and UBO’s in-house record label, which later became one of his most successful endeavors.
 Heading LATINFLAVA and becoming UBO’s SVP of A&R, Ney bolstered the popularity of Urban Latin music by encouraging corporate America – companies such as Amex, T-Mobile, Heineken, Honda, and Mastercard to become partners as well as use the music in their advertising, making it more familiar to mainstream America.

 His second firm, BRAND ANARCHY – founded in 2006 – has given him the opportunity to push creative boundaries as a Brand Visual Designer, landing clients including Beverly Hills Car Club, Heineken, HBO, Madonna, The Wailers, ADIDAS, Hennessy, PUMA, and Beats by Dr. Dre to name a few.

-Ney Pimentel is a graduate of Montclair State University with a degree in Graphic Design and a concentration in the psychology of design and brand identity.
+Ney Pimentel is a graduate of Montclair State University with a degree in Graphic Design and a concentration in brand identity.